 LISC has named George Ashton as its new managing director for strategic investments.
 He plans to lead LISC’s work on Opportunity Zones with a clear-eyed view of the potential for community gains—focusing not just on how much capital can be raised, but on deploying it in ways that fuel lasting benefits for residents.
 “We are going to drive opportuni [...]

 There is an exciting new development regarding LISC’s involvement in Opportunity Zones.
 The Opportunity Investment Consortium of Indiana, of which LISC of Indianapolis is a part, officially launched an online portal to aid in matching Opportunity Zone projects in need of funding to potential investors.

 Check out our top three reads of the week.
 They cover the challenges and opportunities facing American communities right now.
-This week, we’re delving into Universal Basic Mobility, worker co-ops, and new research that looks at the connection between where you were raised and your economic mobility.
+This week, we’re delving into broadband access, a look at what contributed to the drop in opioid deaths in Dayton, OH and the case for nonprofit housing developers.